SalesConnection/Caction-Support/docs/How_to_Add_New_Asset.md

      <img src="img/How_to_Create_Asset3_Step_7.png" alt="How to add new asset3 Step 7">
    </p><br>

-8. Your Asset is successfully saved when the “Successfully Saved” prompt appears.
+8. Your Asset is successfully saved when the “Saved Successfully” prompt appears.
 You may continue with creating new Customer.

    <p align="center">
      <img src="img/How_to_Create_Asset3_Step_8.png" alt="How to add new asset3 Step 8">